mcdougallab/matlabneuroninterface/README.md

 Smaller example scripts are available at:
 - **examples/example_run.m**
-    - to initialize a Neuron session and call some top-level functions from the library
+    - to initialize a NEURON session and call some top-level functions from the library
 - **examples/example_vector.m**
     - to create a Vector object and calculate some properties
 - **examples/example_morph.m**